One sad effect of our give-gifts-to-everyone culture is that we often end up mindlessly buying a gift just to check it off of our list.

 Do they enjoy pampering sorts of gifts? or do they really love practical gifts?

 (Don’t give a practical gift to someone who might be offended by that!)

 (If so, event tickets or restaurant gift certificates are great ideas.)

 Pay attention when you talk to them.
 Have they mentioned something in conversation that you could buy for them?

 Or have you noticed that they’re missing an item that would make their lives more enjoyable?

 I also try to think about whether the recipient might be short on time or money, and then choose an appropriate gift.

 For instance, I’ve sometimes given scrapbooks to family members who I know would enjoy owning one but who don’t have the time to make one for themselves.
 If your gift recipient is short on time and enjoys being served (Some people don’t.
 They’d rather do it themselves.), you could give the promise of a service, like help with a project or chore.

 If someone is struggling financially and likes practical presents, think of a need you could help meet.
-Or if they don’t like practical gifts, think of a luxury they can’t usually afford (a dinner gift certificate with the promise of childcare is great for parents of young children!)
+Or if they don’t like practical gifts, think of a luxury they can’t usually afford.
+For example, a dinner gift certificate with the promise of childcare is great for parents of young children!

 Handmade gifts are often appropriate in situations like these as well.
 For instance, one year I gave my parents the gift of 12 months of homemade bread.
 Each month, I delivered a fresh loaf of different variety of bread.
 It wasn’t an expensive gift, but it was something that they couldn’t buy for themselves.